Skip to Content

 Tip: Use a silicone spatula to scrape the garlic bits off the sides of the jar or blender, as needed.

-• Pour the oil slowly into the cup or blender while processing until the mixture is smooth and creamy.
-Taste and season the sauce with salt, and enjoy.
+• With the immersion blender or blender running, slowly add the oil in a single stream until the mixture is smooth and creamy.
+Taste and season with salt, and enjoy!

 Notes